 Include the School

 Some parents find it helpful to speak to their child’s school.
 Adolescence can be a time of emotional turmoil for many, and coming to terms with sexuality or identity can add to this.
-Teachers or counsellors who are aware of the potential for an emotional upset are better prepared to help a child manage their emotions if needed.
+Teachers or counselors who are aware of the potential for an emotional upset are better prepared to help a child manage their emotions if needed.

 It is particularly important to speak to your child’s school if you have any concerns about bullying occurring as a result of your child’s identity.
-Schools should take a zero-tolerance attitude towards bullying of any kind, including that based on homophobia, transphobia or prejudice.
+Schools should take a zero-tolerance attitude towards bullying of any kind, including that based on homophobia, transphobia, or prejudice.